frhl/mtools/README.md

 # mtools

-An R-package for modelling Kaggle and Dream Challenges.
+An R-package for misc tools for modelling.